Best Black Friday deals you might have missed that are still on sale

 Sold by Amazon

 Get up to 300 hours of wireless gaming with the long lasting battery in this wireless gaming headset.
-With superior sound quality and a durable aluminium frame, this headset is built to last.
+With superior sound quality and a durable aluminum frame, this headset is built to last.

 Sold by Amazon